tomasfn87/wa-tools/convertES5JsToGtmScript/README.md

 <br><br>

 This `.gtm.js` file content is ready to copied and pasted into a custom `JavaScript` variable in [Google Tag Manager](https://tagmanager.google.com).
 It's not valid `JavaScript`, but it's valid `GtmScript`, and this is what __Web Analysts__ need.
-This way you can edit your codes with _arrow functions_ and modern syntax locally, and, when the moment to upload the code to [Google Tag Manager](https://tagmanager.google.com), use `tsc` and this script to obtain the code in `GtmScript`.
+This way you can edit your codes with _arrow functions_ and modern syntax locally, and, when the moment to upload the code to [Google Tag Manager](https://tagmanager.google.com) comes, use `tsc` and this script to obtain the code in `GtmScript`.